 The basecoat should be a flat or an eggshell finish.
 Something with no or almost no sheen whatsoever.
 This coat is simply spread evenly on the walls and allowed to dry.
-Generally one coat covers well enough but remember that the topcoat isn’t going to provide much coverage so if your old base color is still showing through you’ll want to apply more basecoats.
+Generally, one coat covers well enough but remember that the topcoat isn’t going to provide much coverage so if your old base color is still showing through you’ll want to apply more basecoats.

-Of course the size of your room will dictate how long step one takes but once you’ve got the basecoat applied and the wall is dry to the touch, you can begin step two.
+Of course, the size of your room will dictate how long step one takes but once you’ve got the basecoat applied and the wall is dry to the touch, you can begin step two.

 Pearlized paints are available in most craft stores.
 If you’re doing white walls a white pearlized paint works very well.
-In my opinion the white on white is the best look, its subtle and classy.
-If you’ve selected another color you can get a semi gloss or a gloss and use that as the topcoat, keep the color the same as the base coat.
-For a more dramatic look you could use a metallic color over the basecoat.
+In my opinion, the white on white is the best look, it’s subtle and classy.
+If you’ve selected another color you can get a semi-gloss or a gloss and use that as the topcoat, keep the color the same as the base coat.
+For a more dramatic look, you could use a metallic color over the basecoat.
 This look is not subtle whatsoever but can be beautiful and it hides wall flaws quite well.

-For the topcoat you’ll need a pair of rubber gloves and several smaller white rags.
+For the topcoat, you’ll need a pair of rubber gloves and several smaller white rags.
 A 100% cotton t-shirt works best.
 Make sure there isn’t any printing on the shirt because this will often rub off on the wall and create ugly stains.
 Cut seams and sleeves off the t-shirt because these leave unattractive lines.
 The shirt body can be cut into four pieces, front and back, so a total of eight pieces per shirt.
 You may go through several shirts for this technique.
-You can buy rags in most hardware and painting stores or go to a thrift store and you can pick up a bunch of rag t-shirts.
+You can buy rags in most hardware and paint stores or go to a thrift store and you can pick up a bunch of rag t-shirts.

 The topcoat does not need to be treated with glaze or flotrol, it can be used right out of the can.
-Pour a little of the top coat color into the bottom of a clean paint tray and get your rag ready.
+Pour a little of the topcoat color into the bottom of a clean paint tray and get your rag ready.
 You’ll want to take your small rag and crumple it up and lightly dip it into the paint.
 Then roll it onto the clean part of the tray.
 Do this a few times on all sides so there is a very small amount of paint, evenly dispersed throughout the rag.
 Keeping the rag crumpled, place it on the wall and use your fingers to walk/roll it up about four to eight inches.
 That is one roll.

 Now, as with most, if not all techniques, you will want to tape all of your corners so you can work right up and into the corner and not leave unprofessional white strips or blots that look like mirror images in corners.
 Professionals always tape when doing a technique like this one.